nikhil-salodkar/nikhil-salodkar.github.io/_posts/2022-12-22-fine-tuning-tasks.md

 above which did not require generative capabilities.
 There exist many such text generation tasks as explained below.

 ### Real world Examples
-- **Next word/s prediction** : As the name suggests, this type of task's goal is to predict automatically relevant next words given previous words.
+- **Next word/s prediction** : This type of task's goal is to predict automatically relevant next words given previous words.
 For example, in applications like Autocomplete feature for fast typing, assisted searching, writing and grammar assistance, automated reply in chatbots etc.
 - **Text rephrasing** : Since, the model is capable of generating new words or sentences, it can also be used for